-Online learning provides a unique and flexible mode of learning for course participants.
-Participants can pace their own learning and access courses from diverse geographic locations.
-Online and blended summer courses open up continuing professional learning opportunities to teachers who might not otherwise be able to access such learning.
+Online learning provides a unique and flexible mode of learning for course participants..
+Online and blended summer courses open up professional learning opportunities to teachers who might not otherwise be able to access such learning and they enable participants to pace their own learning.
 However, the flexibility that online summer courses provide poses a challenge for providers to ensure that all participants fully engage in course content.

 Providers of online (asynchronous or a combination of synchronous and asynchronous) and blended courses are required to develop quality assurance procedures specifically for summer course provision.
 These procedures should clearly outline the measures taken by providers to ensure maximum learning engagement and the valid participation of all participants.
-Providers should submit an updated QA manual specific for 2023, detailing the provider's quality assurance measures, when submitting applications for summer course approval.
+Providers should submit an updated QA Manual specific for 2024, detailing the provider's quality assurance measures, when submitting applications for summer course approval.

-The Quality Assurance Manual should include sections on the following:
+The Quality Assurance (QA) Manual should include sections on the following:

 - Measures to ensure quality in course design and content

 - Technical support

 - The site policy agreement

 - The role of the tutor

 - Measures to maximise learner engagement

 - Assessment and feedback strategy

 - Plagiarism

+- Impersonation

 - Measures to ensure valid participation

 - Procedures for issuing certificate of attendance which contain a record of the date on which the participant commenced the course and also the date on which the course was completed by the participant

-- Procedures for evaluating course impact
+- · Procedures for evaluating course impact

+- Procedures for handling complaints regarding any aspect of the course.

+- The manual must also provide assurances that the provider will give full administrative access to the Inspectorate to all elements of the course.